-What You Need to Know to Land More Interviews — and Jobs
+What You Should Know About an Applicant Tracking System (ATS) to Land More Interviews — and Jobs

 Companies have been using applicant tracking systems (ATS) since the 1990s, but most job seekers still don’t understand what happens between the time they upload a resume and the time when it’s finally viewed by a recruiter or hiring manager.